leon001/AIMv6/doc/patterns.md

 ##### Principles

-1. Every concrete hardware is a device.
+1. A device is defined as a set of hardware.
+  * This set of hardware may either be concrete or virtual.
+  * A piece of physical hardware may be viewed as more than one device.
+  * Parts within the processor may also be accessed as devices.
-2. A device could be a *character* device, a *block* device, a *network* device.
-Driver framework *SHOULD* reserve for future weird types of device.
+2. A device could be a *character* device, a *block* device, a *network* device, or a *bus* device.
+Driver framework *SHOULD* reserve for future weird types of devices.
-3. A device is always connected to a bus.
+3. A device is always connected to a bus, with only a few exceptions.
-  * Memory-mapped I/O can be viewed as a memory bus.
-  * So does port-mapped I/O.
-4. A bus is a device.
+  * The physical memory address space is viewed as a bus device.
+Since it is directly connected to some processor, it's `bus` pointer is set to `NULL`.
+  * When directly accessible from the processor (possibly via `IN` and `OUT`) instructions, the IO port address space is viewed as a bus device, which is treated as above.
+4. The kernel has routines for all directly-accessible buses, but should only be used inside corresponding drivers.
 5. Kernel communicates with buses either directly or via other buses, depending on physical connection.
   * E.g., kernel communicates with memory bus directly.
   * E.g., kernel can communicate with PCI bus via a memory bus.
 6. Kernel *SHOULD* communicate with devices other than buses via buses.

-##### Styles
+##### Design guidelines

 Each driver **MUST** be designed so that it can be compiled and loaded as kernel module(s).